 I’m comfortable with my accommodation in Bodrum’s Bardakçı neighborhood off the main drag near the marina.
 The rate is reasonable and it has a beautiful pool and is only minutes from the beach.
 It’s a small new hotel in a renovated building and the exterior looks like the snow-white buildings you see in advertisements for Greece.

 There are interesting day trips and ferries to the Greek Islands.
-The sea is an important part of any trip to Bodrum.
+Of course the sea is a major attraction and important part of any trip to Bodrum.